 You’ll find quite a few versions of Lion’s Head in China.
 One popular rendition in northern China is braised meatballs.
 The cooking method for those is quite close to the one in this recipe.
 But instead of steaming, those meatballs are braised in a soy-sauce-based liquid after browning.
-Another type is meatballs cooked in chicken broth.
+Another type is meatballs cooked in chicken broth, from Shanghai cuisine.
 They’re usually served by themselves instead of over rice.

-The secrets to creating super fluffy meatballs are:
+The secrets to creating super fluffy Lion’s head meatballs are:

-- Mix water into the meat to make a very tender patty
+- Mix water into the meat to make a very tender and moist patty

 - Add plenty of breadcrumbs